jasonleehs1018/Design-Portfolio/Project_6-Off-Axis-Alignment/README.md

     </td>
 </table>

-<em><strong>Figure 2.</strong>
-(a) Illustration of the extensional stiffness design spaces of the 6 DD laminate designs with and without off-axis alignment, and bubbles indicating the normalized FPF strength
+<em><strong>Figure 2.</strong> Illustration of the extensional stiffness design spaces of the 6 DD laminate designs with and without off-axis alignment, and bubbles indicating the normalized FPF strength
 </em>

 </div>